TJBriggs/portfolio/README.md

 [View Code](/bio2-medical)

-This medical device company specializes in state-of-the-art technology.
+This medical device company specialized in state-of-the-art technology.
 It's vital that their website appeal to modern medical professionals, but remain user-friendly for those less tech savvy.
+This company was acquired and the website is no longer available.

 #### Project Highlights: